grantyli94/Aim-Trainer/README.md

 # Aim.ly

-This app is a light-weight aim trainer for traditional FPS games.
+This app is a light-weight aim trainer inspired by my love for traditional first-person shooter (FPS) games.
 Currently the game has two modes: Classic and Tracking